Sino-Soviet relations from 1969 to 1991: Two Front Border Conflict (February - August 1969)

 In this environment of nuclear showmanship and military tensions, the Chinese side made the first move.
-In 1969, the Chinese People's Liberation Army (PLA) attacked Soviet troops stationed on Zhenbao Island in the Ussuri River, claiming the island for China.
+In 1969, the Chinese People's Liberation Army (PLA) attacked Soviet Border Guards stationed on Zhenbao Island in the Ussuri River, claiming the island for China.
 In repeated attacks and counterattacks up to 250 Chinese soldiers and 58 Soviet soldiers were killed.
 In the aftermath, both sides withdrew leaving the island as no-mans-land subject to frequent artillery barrages.
 The PLA argued that such attacks would not lead to a wider war with the Soviet Union, but China's leadership still prepared for war.
 The Soviet Union responded with thinly veiled threats of nuclear war if attacked again and counter-attacked on the western border.
 Minor clashes continued throughout the summer.
-On August 13, 1969, the Soviet Army invaded Yumin County in Xinjiang, completely eliminating the PLA platoon in the area.
+On August 13, 1969, the Soviet Army invaded Yumin County in Xinjiang, eliminating the PLA platoon in the area.
 In addition, the Soviets transferred strategic nuclear bombers to airbases in the Russian Far East within striking distance of Manchurian nuclear facilities.

 What had started as a border skirmish threatened to become a two front nuclear war.
 The PRC reacted by further preparing for war along the borderlands, while also seeking to reduce tensions in a high-level meeting with Soviet leaders.
-Premiers Alexei Kosygin and Zhou Enlai met at the Beijing Airport on September 11, 1969 and through a hurried series of meetings attempted to carefully negotiate a step-back from the brink of war.
+Premiers Alexei Kosygin and Zhou Enlai met at the Beijing Airport on September 11, 1969, and through a hurried series of meetings attempted to carefully negotiate a step-back from the brink of war.
 Further letters between the two premiers sought to de-escalate tensions but neither side withdrew troops from the border.
 However, the sides agreed to meet on October 20 in Beijing to solve the border-dispute diplomatically.

 Mao Zedong and Lin Biao feared that the Soviet negotiations were a trick, a ploy to draw off Chinese troops while the Soviets would attack with ground and nuclear forces.
 Under orders from Mao, Lin Biao put the PLA strategic forces on war-readiness in full preparation for a nuclear war with the Soviet Union.
 What had begun as a diplomatic attempt to calm tensions, instead resulted in nuclear brinkmanship.
 With the nation on full alert, civilian and military authorities began to prepare for total war, under the premise that the arrival of a Soviet border negotiations team would be a ruse for an all-out nuclear strike.
 Yet, no strike came; on October 20, the Soviet diplomats arrived and border tensions settled for the time being.